 Find more ways to trim your debt; this should be a continuous habit.
 If you’re still a member of an expensive gym, it might be time to move to a smaller gym.
 If you’re paying $85 per month on a phone plan, consider downgrading to a cheaper plan.

+- Demand a better deal.
 You can also try negotiating with your utility and service providers.
 Approach your electricity, gas and internet providers and ask for a better deal.
 You may be surprised to find out just how much providers want to retain loyal customers.
+And if they won't offer you a better deal, compare and switch to a cheaper option.

 Open a high interest account that is dedicated to your deposit savings.
 You can separate your deposit funds from your other accounts and keep track of how much interest you're earning each month.
 When it comes to applying for a home loan, making regular deposits into a high interest savings account will demonstrate to the lender that you have good financial discipline.